vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-set-up-catalog.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "For more details, see our [Catalog specifications integration guide](https://developers.vtex.com/vtex-rest-api/docs/specifications).", "title": "Learn more"
+>ℹ️ For more details, see our [Catalog specifications integration guide](https://developers.vtex.com/vtex-rest-api/docs/specifications).
-}
-[/block]

 ## Create Specification Values

 To add Specification Values to a Specification Field, you should use the [Create Specification Field Value](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-post-specification-field-value) endpoint in the Catalog API.